bryanlai00/mks66-final/README.md

 Throughout this project, I would like to make changes to some of the pre-existing features of MDL.
 Once this is completed, I hope to add new features as well to the engine.
 Here is a tentative list.

+# Current Version:
+* Cone shape was added.
+* Mesh for objects is currently in progress.

+# Tentative Plan (Not all features were added.)

 # Pre-existing Features:
 * set: Assigning a value to a knob.
 * tween: Producing an animation by going through knob lists.